How to Promote Social-Emotional Development in Young Children

 • Plays with other to achieve a common goal

-How to promote social-emotional development in the classroom
+How can teachers promote social-emotional development in the classroom?

 The classroom is a major social setting for children to gain experience in their social-emotional skills.
-So naturally, teachers play a significant role in helping foster those skills.
-Promoting social-emotional development can be worked into every part of the school day, from how they’re greeted at the door to the room's overall atmosphere.
+Naturally, teachers play a significant role in helping foster those skills.
+Promoting social-emotional development integrates seamlessly into every part of the school day, from how you greet families at the door to the room's overall atmosphere.

 Here are some ways to promote social-emotional development in the classroom: